waheeb71/vscode-cyber-icon-theme/CONTRIBUTING.md

 - `info`: Only info logs are logged
 - `debug`: All logs are logged

 Per default the logging is disabled as it can slow down the extension.
-If logging is enabled, the logs can be found in the output panel of VS Code under "Material Icon Theme".
+If logging is enabled, the logs can be found in the output panel of VS Code under "Cyber Icon Theme".

 > [!NOTE]
 > Please restart the extension after changing the logging settings to apply the changes.